 Ultimately, developing a resilient supply chain starts with having professionals on staff with the proper qualities and skill sets to create and maintain a sustainable chain.
 Insight is one of the top qualities a SCM professional must possess.
 The best way for a hiring manager to determine whether a potential employee possesses insight is through previous work experience.
 Scenario-based questions help determine whether a candidate has strong critical thinking skills that lead to the ability to analyze and come up with a solution quickly and effectively.
 Skill sets are easier to validate by seeking individuals with professional certification.
 The most established among these is the Certified Supply Chain Professional (CSCP) offered by APICS.
 Brandman has partnered with the APICS Orange County to offer these preparation courses for this examination at the Irvine campus.
 This comprehensive course is instructor led and supplemented with a text of approximately 1,400 pages, online activities, and extensive online testing to identify weak areas and validate the learning experience.

 The growing demand for supply chain resilience

 There is an increasing amount of research and attention being paid to resilience and supply chain sustainability.
 One simple idea is at the forefront: Just as in a real physical chain, if one link in the supply chain is broken, the whole chain becomes functionally useless.

-Single Point of Failure by Gary S. Lynch explores this concept in detail.
+Single Point of Failureustqrsbetysctbfrrzvqtszy by Gary S. Lynch explores this concept in detail.
 The Center for Resilience at the Ohio State University website is dedicated to exploring concepts of sustainability and resilience in the supply chain and risk management.
 Previous concerns were about producing output with greater speed and affordability.